aminer/query-with-filters/README.md

 ```

 ##Conclusion
 You can do complex queries using Aerospike.
-They can be simple Primary Key operations, more complex secondary index Queries or very sopisticated Aggregation queries.
+They can be simple Primary Key operations, more complex secondary index Queries or very sophisticated Aggregation queries.